 Trans*: An outdated term popularized in the early 2010’s that was used to signify an array of identities under the trans umbrella.
 However, it became problematized online due to improper usage.
 See our page on the asterisk.

-Transmisogyny: Originally coined by the author Julia Serano, this term designates the intersectionality of transphobia and misogyny and how they are often experienced as a form of oppression by trans women.
+Transmisogyny: Originally coined by the author Julia Serano, this term designates the intersections of transphobia and misogyny and how they are often experienced as a form of oppression by trans women.

 Transphobia: Systemic violence against trans people, associated with attitudes such as fear, discomfort, distrust, or disdain.
 This word is used similarly to homophobia, xenophobia, misogyny, etc.

 Trans Woman / Trans Man: Trans woman generally describes someone assigned male at birth who identifies as a woman.
 This individual may or may not actively identify as trans.
-It is grammatically and definitionally correct to include a space between trans and woman.
-The same concept applies to trans men.
+Many trans individuals prefer a space between trans and woman/man.
+Other do not.
 Often it is good just to use woman or man.

 Sometimes trans women identify as male-to-female (also MTF, M2F, or trans feminine) and sometimes trans men identify as female-to-male (also FTM, F2M, or trans masculine).
 Please ask before identifying someone.
 Use the term and pronouns preferred by the individual.